By Roy Stevenson

 They’ve also already established networks of Destination Marketing Organization (DMO) media reps.
 They know who to call for assistance with their travel assignments.

 Organizations for travel journalists aren’t for everyone.
-It's okay to go it alone if you already know the ropes.
+It's okay to go it alone if you already know the ropes or if you're plugged into the industry in other ways.

 There are several groups with slick marketing who charge high membership fees, host conferences with little useful content, and provide little or no service for unwary beginning travel writers.